pietrobernard/jetson-nano-stuff/README.md

 <b>⚠️Warning⚠️: interaction between cupy and cudf</b>

 If you're using cudf and cupy at the same time, always import `cudf` as the first.
-If you don't do this, for instance if you import first cupy and then cudf, the import will fail due to the fact that cupy initializes certain env properties that will wreak havoc with cudf.
-On the contrary, if you always import cudf first, everything will work.
+If you don't do this, for instance if you import first cupy and then cudf, the import will fail due to the fact that cupy initializes certain env and iGPU device properties that will wreak havoc with cudf.
+On the contrary, if you always import cudf (or Dask-cudf) first, everything will work.
 I've only found this behaviour with this older version so maybe it's a bug that has been solved in the future releases or it might be due to the unique nature of the Jetson's hardware.
 Conversely, with other packages like numba, etc cudf doesn't care whether it is imported first or not.

 <b>📝Notice📝</b>

 Since this is hardly the most up-to-date version of `cuDF`, some features are not available (they actually throw out NotImplemented exceptions) so be careful when dealing with projects that require higher versions of this package.
-When possible, consider using `cupy` to balance out the missing features of cuDF (like for instance the Series.
 You can find the complete description in the [RAPIDS documentation](https://docs.rapids.ai/api/cudf/stable/user_guide/cupy-interop/).

 ### 8) Dask with Dask-cuDF package

 As dask's (official docs)[https://docs.dask.org/en/stable/gpu.html] say, GPU support is orthogonal to dask.
 When work is distributed across the nodes, dask calls the function/methods that have been inputted by the user.
 If these functions/methods are built to use GPUs, they will trigger the GPU.
 So, for instance, if in a computation you substitute numpy arrays with cupy ones, the GPU will be triggered.
 Same goes if you use cudf's DataFrames instead of pandas' ones.
 The `Dask-cudf` package takes it a step further and allows to 'easily' bridge between the two worlds.

 #### 8.1) Building dask itself
 We're going to need `dask 2021.04.0` and then we'll build the `Dask-cuDF` module.
-Go in the home dir and downloa dask:
+Go in the home dir and download dask:
 ```bash
 git clone https://github.com/dask/dask.git
 cd dask